IlyaMatsuev/Apex-ChatBot-Hub/README.md

 }
 ```

-Next, you can go to the `Bots` application (which should be installed with the package) and click the `Bots` tab.
+Next, you can go to the `Bot Hub` application (which should be installed with the package) and click the `Bots` tab.
 There you can click `New` and fill in all required details:

 -   Name: Any name you want for your bot to be displayed in Salesforce
 -   Type: Bot messenger type (e.g. `Telegram` or `Viber`).